TirFramework/authorization/README.md

-# acl
+# authorization

-The ACL package control access level in Tir framework
+The authorization package control access level in Tir framework